Download: Stable · Snapshot | Docs | Changes | Wishlist

 platforms, along with an

 written and maintained primarily by

-The latest version is beta 0.64.
+The latest version is 0.71.
+Download it here.

 Use of the Telnet-only binary (PuTTYtel) is unrestricted by any cryptography laws.